someonesdad1/hobbyutil/project_list.md

 [util/ext.py](util/ext.py) | Python script to make a list of the extensions used in file names and their counts in the directories given on the command line.
-[util/fdiff.zip](util/fdiff.zip) | Contains python scripts that can identify differences in two directory trees and perform updates as needed to synchronize these two trees.
-[util/goto.zip](util/goto.zip) | Used a python script and shell functions to launch project files and navigate to various directories from a command line.
+[util/goto.zip](util/goto.zip) | Uses a python script and shell functions to launch project files and navigate to various directories from a command line.
 A number of UNIX users have told me they couldn't live without this tool once they started using it.